-Bethany for Children & Families offers an array of education services to youth, parents, and the community that are designed to help youth gain self-esteem, strengthen communication skills, and develop responsible decision-making skills.
-Programs are offered in schools, and some may be a one-time presentation, a week-long class, or a year-long program.
+Bethany for Children & Families offers a wide array of educational services to the youth, parents, and community, in effort to reduce the incidence of teen pregnancy, STDs, and other risky behaviors.
+These services are designed to help youth develop positive self-esteem, strengthen communication skills, and cultivate responsible decision-making skills.
+Programs are offered in schools, faith-based, and community organizations with programs varying from a one-time presentation to several sessions or a year-long program.

 Know What to Say